MaidenLab/GlobalBanking/README.md

-# WorldBank
+# GlobalBank

+THIS IS STILL A WORK IN PROGRESS > > >
 ## Overview

-GlobalBank is an **Alien-Generation Financial Platform** built as blockchain technology.
+GlobalBank is not just a payment solution, its an **Alien-Generation Financial Platform** built as blockchain technology.
+The very first of its kind.
-WorldBank digitizes local currencies, allowing users to transact easily in any currency worldwide.
+GlobalBank digitizes local currencies, allowing users to transact easily in any currency worldwide.
-It abstracts away the complexities of cryptocurrency securely while enabling instant, seamless, near-zero-cost, boundryless transactions (with optional Zero Knowledge-Privacy Tx)
+It abstracts away the complexities of cryptocurrency securely while enabling instant, seamless, near-zero-cost, boundryless transactions with inbuilt ZK-Privacy (optional to each Tx)

 Freedom Of Money💸 . . .

-## Freedom
+## How It Works

+1. Download the GlobalBank App (available for iOS, Android).

+2. Create an easy, One-time Account with biometric authentication for security.

+3. Deposit Funds (BTC, ETH, SOL, Mastercard)

+4. Optionally Swap GLB (native token) to and fro choice of currency.

+5. HODL or Transact instantly with anyone globally.

+Enjoy Private Transactions, where your payments are not publicly traceable.

-## Usage
+## Why Choose GlobalBank?
+Not only does it aggregate all your blockchain financial needs efficiently, securely and privately, its also abstracts away all complexities and mystries of blockchain technology hece the **ability to onboard 50% World population**.
+Ur grandma is no longer left behind.
+. . .and this is just the beginning.
+The base on which Creativity will be dancing.
+Watch out for GlobalBanking.

 ## Documentation

 ## Global Currencies Table
+Note: Not all will be onboarded at Launch.
+Then slowly and steadily, all will be deployed.
 |Currency💶	    |Code 	    |Country/Region🏳️‍🌈 |
 |:----------:   | :------:  | :-----:        |
 **Global Currency**|**GLB**| **Globe🌏**